When you are managing a grant, one of the decisions you may need to make is what type of contract to use for the procurement of goods and services.

 Even though a cost-reimbursement contract may make sense at the start, close monitoring is required to ensure that this contract type remains the best way to procure the goods or services needed for the federal award.

-When you use this type of contract, you should plan periodic review (yes, put them on your calendar) to review the appropriateness of this contract type.
+When you use this type of contract, you should plan periodic reviews (yes, put them on your calendar) to continue assessing its appropriateness.

 You should also keep close tabs on the spending on a cost-reimbursement to keep the project on track.

-Finally, make sure you stay in compliance with the Uniform Guidance by documenting that ANY cost-reimbursement contract paid for with federal funds includes the required “not to exceed” amount in the contract.
+Finally, ensure you comply with the Uniform Guidance by documenting that ANY cost-reimbursement contract paid for with federal funds includes the required “not to exceed” amount in the contract.

 Hi Lucy,